MobDude/Discord_MovieBot/README.md

 ## Future Ideas:
 - [ ] Rearrange movie list as needed when scheduling a movie
 - [ ] Add more details to the Discord scheduled events
+- [ ] Create ability for each Discord guild to have its own context
 - [ ] Lock and unlock movie theatre voice channel
 - [ ] Pinging @moviegoer role when event starts
 - [ ] Remove scheduled events and reschedule the ones after it when removing a movie from the list